This easy grilled chicken breast recipe is ready in less than 30 minutes, making it ideal for a weeknight dinner.

 - Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
 You can use a gluten-free alternative.

 - Seasonings: Black pepper and garlic powder.
 I prefer garlic powder to fresh minced garlic.
-It better coats the chicken and doesn't burn as quickly.
+It coats the chicken better and doesn't burn as quickly.

 Variations

-This is such an easy recipe!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-- Cut three shallow slits across the top of each chicken breast to help the marinade better penetrate the meat.
-(Photo 1).
+Cut three shallow slits across the top of each chicken breast to help the marinade better penetrate the meat.
+Whisk the olive oil, soy sauce, black pepper, and garlic powder in a small bowl.
+Brush the chicken pieces on both sides with half the marinade.

-- Grill the chicken until it is cooked through and no longer pink, flipping it midway through cooking.
-(Photos 3,4).
+Heat your grill on medium-high heat and lightly grease it.
+Grill the chicken until it is cooked through and no longer pink, flipping it midway through cooking.

-Expert Tip
+Recipe Tip

 Recipe FAQs

-But you can marinate the chicken in the fridge for a few hours in a resealable bag placed on a rimmed plate.
+I flavor the chicken with a simple olive oil and soy sauce marinade.
+I simply brush the marinade on the chicken and immediately cook it, but you can marinate the chicken in the fridge for a few hours in a resealable bag placed on a rimmed plate.

 The secret to juicy chicken is to get your grill hot and grill the chicken just until cooked through, for 5-6 minutes on each side (5-6 minutes total in a dual-contact grill).
 It's also important to allow the chicken to rest for 5-10 minutes before digging in.